 3.10 TOUCH-TONE digits are received by an optional TOUCH-TONE receiver and eight optional reed relays.
 Initially, the ON relay operates and releases the DIN relay if operated as before.
 If the DIN relay is operated, the release period will be the time allowed for the digit held in relays P1 through 5 to release (see dialed digits).
 Relay ON places interrupted dial tone on the tip and ring through transformer TN.
 Also, relay ON connects the TT receiver to the line and places battery on the receiver (via contact 1 make in FS 1).
-The dialed digit is translated from the 2-out-of-8 code to the proper code for the P1 through 5 relays by relays LG1 through 4 and HG1 through 3.
-Also, the STR relay operates, causing relay AUX2 to operate.
+The dialed digit is translated from the 2-out-of-8 code to the proper code for the P1 through 5 relays by relays LG1 through 4 and HG1 through 3: Also, the STR relay operates, causing relay AUX2 to operate.
 Because relay RA is released, relay STP will immediately operate and this action in turn operates relay DIN.
 Relay STR operated places battery on the ring, through a resistor, to operate the TT pad in the coin station when the DIN relay operates.
-When option YO is employed to extend the loop resistance range beyond 1300 ohms, the placing of battery on this ring lead is delayed through relay DIN-1 make-contact.

 3.11 If a legal digit is dialed, relay ON releases when relay STR releases.
-This causes relay CPT to operate through the ON 12 break-contact.
+This causes relay CPT to operate through This causes relay CPT to operate through the ON 12 break-contact.
 Relay STR releasing also removes the ground from relay AUX2, which allows it to slow release.
 Relay AUX2 provides a path to hold the P1 through 5 relays operated, while relay ON releases.
-When relay AUX2 releases, it releases relay STP, but relay DIN remains operated because relay ON has released.
-A ground will then be provided on the appropriate D- lead when the coinpresent test is completed (indicated by release of relay CPT).
+When relay AUX2 releases, it releases relay STP, but relay DIN remains operated because relay.
+ON bos DIN remains operated because relay ON has released.
+A ground will then be provided on the appropriate D- lead when the coin present test is completed (indicated by release of relay CPT).

 3.12 If an illegal digit is dialed, the ILLEGAL NO. GATING tree provides a ground to the ON relay which prevents it from releasing when the DIN relay operates.
 Relay DIN is operated as follows.
 Upon reception of the TOUCH-TONE digit, the STP relay operates.
-This operates relay AUX2, and because relay RA is released, relays STP and DIN also operate. when relay STR releases, relay AUX2 slow releases, because relay DIN is operating.
+This operates relay AUX2, and because relay RA is released, relays STP relay STP STP and DIN also operate. when relay STR releases, relay AUX2 slow releases, because relay DIN is operating.
 When relay AUX2 releases, relay STP releases immediately and relay DIN slow releases.
 Since relay ON is operated and relay AUX2 is released, the release time of relay DIN provides a time during which the ground to the P1 through 5 relays is open.
 During this time the P1 through 5 relays release.
 When relay DIN releases, the circuit is prepared to receive another digit.